BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 /v1/recipients
 ```

-In general, a version number means that, although the API (while retaining the version number) may evolve to support new endpoints, query parameters, status codes, etc., the API will remain backward compatible.
+In general, a version number like `v1` means that, although the ReadyRemit service may experience several subsequent releases (as documented in [Release Notes](https://developer.readyremit.com/changelog)) to support new endpoints, query parameters, status codes, etc., the API will remain backward compatible.

 However, during the ReadyRemit early-adoption phase (Spring 2022), in response to suggestions from early adopters, `v1` may experience improvements that are not backward compatible.

-See [Release Notes](https://developer.readyremit.com/changelog) for details of changes.

 # Data structures